wp-plugins/2bc-form-security/readme.txt

 * Launch of 2BC Form Security

 == Upgrade Notice ==

+= 2.0.1 =
+Fixed issues in admin screen

 = 2.0.0 =
 BuddyPress integration, fixes some issues in admin screen